Minoxidil Side Effects: What to Know About This Hair Loss Ingredient

 Hair is more than a part of our appearance — it's an expression of our identity, one that makes a statement without us saying a word.
 And noticeable hair loss can cause you to panic.
 But before you start seeking out miracle "cures" to stimulate hair growth, take a pause.
 Using minoxidil or other chemically derived hair loss treatments can result in adverse effects.

-Here’s what you need to know about minoxidil, and what you can do to combat hair thinning and loss ASAP.
+Here’s what you need to know about minoxidil, and what you can do to support thicker looking hair.

 What Is Minoxidil?

 Minoxidil was initially developed and tested in the 1950s as a cure for ulcers and proved ineffective.
 Later, in the 1970s, it was approved by the Food & Drug Administration as an oral medication to treat high blood pressure.
 Then, an unexpected side effect was discovered: hair growth.

 Minoxidil, which is known by various brand names, most popularly Rogaine, was prescribed to men beginning in 1988 and women in 1991.
 Minoxidil is now available over-the-counter and is the only FDA-approved treatment for female hair loss.
 Minoxidil is available as a topical foam solution, shampoo, serum and 2% or 5% scalp drops.

 Using minoxidil and other drugs are common methods to treat hair loss, stimulate hair growth or address other hair disorders.
 However, minoxidil isn't considered an effective treatment for postpartum alopecia.

 Minoxidil is known as a vasodilator medication; it makes the blood vessels widen in order to create more expansive blood flow.
 Researchers think that minoxidil may allow more blood to reach the hair follicles.
 In turn, this increased blood flow can help with overall circulation, improving scalp health (which is the foundation for increasing hair growth) and may contribute to an improvement in visible hair thickness or density.